CyberTrackerConservation/ctdoc/_pages/smart/_user-manual-8.md

 </table>

 Editing is disabled when:
-* The device configuration specifically disables editing (TODO configuration link).
+* The device configuration specifically disables editing.
+See section 6.5.1.5.
 * The observation is a patrol/survey management observation, e.g. start, stop, pause, resume, change metadata.
 * The observation has already been exported.

 ### 8.5.
 Export data
-See **Retrieving device data**.
-TODO link.
+See section 5 on **Retrieving data**..

 ### 8.6.
 Settings page
 SMART Mobile has a Settings page for each Project.
 This provides configuration options and other features which are less commonly used.